SnowyYANG/YinPeachBlossom/README.md

 This project is structured as follows:

 - The `.ink` files located in the root directory are the original source files for the interactive story.
-- The `txt` directory contains extra contents such as opening poetry, Valentine's Day activities, etc.
+- The `/txt` directory contains extra contents such as opening poetry, Valentine's Day activities, etc.
-- The `win` directory contains a native Windows application that uses WPF and the Steamworks API.
+- The `/win` directory contains a native Windows application that uses WPF and the Steamworks API.

 ## Getting Started